 - edit and refine your own written work.

 Attendance is mandatory, and as this is a seminar you will be expected to fully contribute to each session.
 During the first semester you will be required to consult with me at least once on two different pieces of writing: (1) a critique that you will begin working on during the pre-session; and (2) a paper you have to submit for a departmental course.
-For each piece I will provide qualitative comments during consultation and marking which are intended to help you to improve your writing.
+For each piece I will provide qualitative comments during consultation which are intended to help you to improve your writing.
 In addition to these two mandatory consultations, you may consult with me or any other member of the CAW as often as you wish on other assignments, up to and including your thesis.
 As academic writing is a required support course (to help you with other courses) it is graded PASS/FAIL and so will not affect your GPA.